context-distill

 ### When to skip distill (exceptions only)

-- You need the **exact raw bytes** for compliance, audit, or binary integrity.
+- You need **exact raw bytes** (compliance / audit / binary integrity).

-- You are debugging an **interactive terminal exchange** where the precise
+- Debugging an **interactive terminal** where character-by-character flow matters.

 AGENTS.md Template (Strict CI Mode)